Azure-Samples/Cognitive-Speech-TTS/CustomVoice-API-Samples/Python/Readme.txt

 1.Check the help of the tool:
 python voiceclient.py -h

+2.Get submitted voice synthesis list: python voiceclient.py --syntheses -region centralindia -key your_key_here

-2.Get available voice list:
+3.Get available voice list:
 python voiceclient.py --voices -region centralindia -key your_key_here

-3.Submit a voice synthesis request: python voiceclient.py --submit -region centralindia -key your_key_here -file zh-CN.txt -locale zh-CN -voiceId voice_id_here -format riff-16khz-16bit-mono-pcm --concatenateResult
+4.Submit a voice synthesis request: python voiceclient.py --submit -region centralindia -key your_key_here -file zh-CN.txt -locale zh-CN -voiceId voice_id_here -format riff-16khz-16bit-mono-pcm --concatenateResult

+5.Delete submitted voice synthesis requests: python voiceclient.py --delete -region centralindia -key your_key_here -synthesisId id1 id2 id3 id4

 Note:
 a.The input text file should be Unicode format with 'UTF-8-BOM' (you can check the text format with Notepad++), like the one zh-CN.txt, and should be more than 50 lines.